 Minimum Qualification Requirement Initial Submission Renewal Thereafter Conflict of Interest Signed Vendor Conflict of Interest Form No. 501b Submitted with Firm's Response to RFP June 1 st annually, beginning in 2022 W-9 Signed IRS Form W-9 showing Legal Business Name, FEIN and remittance address.
-Within 30 days of execution Insurance As outlined in Section 9 of the Agreement Within 30 days of execution Within 30 days prior to any material change in coverage or carrier
+Within 30 days of execution Upon any change to the information submitted Insurance As outlined in Section 9 of the Agreement Within 30 days of execution Within 30 days prior to any material change in coverage or carrier